 Sometimes, due to supporters ceasing partnership, exchange rate changes and other factors, our staff members' support levels drop below 100%.
 Global Interaction is committed to the ongoing ministry of our teams, therefore we do not 'bring home' staff members whose support levels have dropped, and we do not leave them to 'live on less'.
 They continue to be supported by the general Global Interaction budget.

 Why support a project?

-Our cross-cultural workers need and appreciate the regular financial and prayer support of faithful partners throughout the year.
+Our intercultural workers need and appreciate the regular financial and prayer support of faithful partners throughout the year.
 Supporting a project is an additional way for you to partner with our staff and the ministry in which they are involved.
-It is a tangible way to engage with cross-cultural mission – learning about, praying for, encouraging and financially partnering a vital aspect of our ministry.
-Your support of a project equips our cross-cultural workers to connect with their community and share Jesus’ love in culturally appropriate ways.
+It is a tangible way to engage with intercultural mission – learning about, praying for, encouraging and financially partnering a vital aspect of our ministry.
+Your support of a project equips our intercultural workers to connect with their community and share Jesus’ love in culturally appropriate ways.

 Why pledge support of a project?

 If you would like to support a project we strongly encourage you to 'pledge' your support.
 When you pledge your support, we record which project/s you intend to support and approximately how much you hope to raise.

 Pledging your support has several benefits: